Raigyo/node-restfulapi/README.md

 `npm i mysql`

-Used in developpment but replaced by *promise-mysql*.
+Used during developpment but replaced by *promise-mysql*.

 - [promise-mysql](https://www.npmjs.com/package/promise-mysql): Promise-mysql is a wrapper for mysqljs/mysql that wraps function calls with Bluebird promises.